Temple of Mercury (Puy de Dôme)

-Archaeological History
+Archaeology

-Initial Discovery and Research
+Initial discovery and research

 The site was discovered in 1872 during the construction of a meteorological observatory.
 Very quickly, the first excavations took place between 1873 and 1878, conducted by The Academy of Sciences of Clermont-Ferrand, under Louis-Clémentin Bruyère's direction in 1875.
 This initial research made it possible to conceive of the first site plans.

 The excavations were then stopped and the temple abandoned in that state.
 It was not until 1886 that steps were taken to protect it.
 It was classified as a historic monument in 1889.

 A number of later discoveries led to a second series of excavations, under the direction of Auguste Audollent and Gabriel Ruprich-Robert.
 This series of campaigns particularly studied the surroundings of the site and discovered a small annex temple as well as a small statuette of Mercury beside it, further confirming the dedication of the place of worship.

-Modern Excavations
+Modern excavations

 In 1956, the installation of a microwave relay located at the top of the dome, above the current temple, took place without preliminary excavations.
 The workers discovered scattered coins.

 Deterioration due to bad weather led to some consolidation and repair work, including a major restoration in 1978.

 Excavations did not resume intensively and regularly until 2000.
 These campaigns, carried out from 2000 to 2004 under the direction of Dominique Tardy and Jean-Louis Paillet, made it possible to complete a precise architectural survey, and modern excavation techniques have enabled significant advancements of knowledge about the site.
 The contributions of these campaigns were supplemented by the archaeological diagnosis carried out in 2008 prior to the tourist development of the site and its restoration.

-Temple Restoration Project
+Restoration

 A partial restoration project of the lower parts of the sanctuary was conceived in 2008 by the state and département.
 It was carried out in two phases, the first of which lasted until 2014 and involved the reconstruction of a part of a terrace supported by the surrounding wall.
 The second phase will include clearing the site's view of obstructions caused by materials left behind from 19th-century excavations.
 The purpose of the restoration was stated to be the preservation of the ruins, which are subject to harsh climatic conditions, as well as imparting a better appreciation for the scale and appearance of the temple in its original state.